 So, how big is the space you want the TV?
 Outdoor TVs come in a variety of sizes just like indoor ones.
 You can find one that fits your space.
 This is important to know because not all brands offer the same sizes for outdoor TVs.
 Knowing what size you will need will help narrow down the TVs you can purchase.

-Sunlight + Shaded Spaces
+Sunlight + Shaded Space

 Knowing how much sunlight hits in the spot you want your TV is important.
 There are three options for outdoor viewing: full sunlight, partial sun, and full shade.
 Make sure you are getting the correct lighting for the greatest viewing experience.
 This matters greatly.